bobthecow/homebrew-php/README.md

 - PHP Version in use: stock-apple, homebrew-php stable, homebrew-php devel, homebrew-php head, custom
 - XCode Version: 4.3, 4.0, 3 etc.
   - If using 4.3, verify whether you have the `Command Line Tools` installed as well
+  - If on Snow Leopard, you may want to install the [`OS X GCC Installer`](https://github.com/kennethreitz/osx-gcc-installer/)
 - Output of `gcc -v`
 - Output of `php -v`
 - Output of `brew install -V path/to/homebrew-php/formula.rb` within a [gist](http://gist.github.com).
 Please append any options you added to the `brew install` command.